lcrawlab/ashapesampler/README.md

 * Converting binary masks to simplicial complexes for input into the alpha shape sampler

-* Analyzing landmarks on teeth via procrustes analysis
+* Generating new teeth from data set of primate manibular molars

 The auto3dgm paradigm for assigning landmarks via unsupervised learning can be found [here](https://toothandclaw.github.io/)

 ## Data